tektoncd/pipeline/docs/tutorial.md

       - name: yamlPathToImage
         type: string
         description:
-          The path to the image to replace in the yaml manifest (arg to yq)
+          The path to the image to replace in the YAML manifest (arg to yq)
   steps:
     - name: replace-image
       image: mikefarah/yq